Sam-Max/Jackgram/README.md

-### A python bot and web server with an API Rest, that indexes telegram channels videos files and serve the information through its API to build an url for stream or download.
+### A telegram bot and web server with an API Rest, that indexes telegram channels videos files and serve the information through its API to build an url for stream or download.

 ## **Features**